 A true essential question isn’t only open-ended, but it may also change as time goes on.
 If you begin with the concept of art playing an important role in society, for example, take things further by asking the question again from the perspective of a different era.

 - How has the way that art played an important role in society different now than it was in 2000?
 In 1985?
 In 1960?

 - How has our relationship with art evolved?

 - Are we worse?

 - Why did those changes occur?

 - What will happen in the future?

 By digging deeper into the topic that you’re researching and by always remembering to use the 2-step approach, you can begin to uncover the true meaning of the topic you’re researching.
-You will come away with a much more valuable perspective on certain issues because of it.
+You—and more importantly, your learners—will come away with a much more valuable perspective on certain issues because of it.